LT-LIDER/LT-LIDER/chapter9/README.md

   - Download the Python notebook (*back_translation_NLLB_en_cat_cat_en_FLORES.ipynb*) from the notebooks directory and upload into Colab
   - Download the English-Catalan parallel data and Catalan monolingual data files (.txt) from the data directory and upload them into Colab

+**Note**: You can also perform the exercise for English-Basque, the corresponding data files (.txt) are included into the data directory.

 Related LT-LiDER book chapter: For the completion of this activity, in addition to Chapter 9, we direct the reader to Chapters x, and y.

 Activity pre-requisites: